esterUOC/esterUOC.github.io/Challenge0/Lesson4.md

 (If you want a much more extensive explanation of the phases involved in the process of compiling a C++ file can be found here: [link](https://en.cppreference.com/w/cpp/language/translation_phases#Phase_4)
 )
-We don't need to go through all of them, but the most significant ones:
+We don't need to go through all of the stages a compilation has, but the most significant ones are:

 -	A very important phase that the compilation process goes through is that of preprocessing,